Judge rules against Sarah Palin in New York Times defamation case as jury deliberates

 During her testimony, Ms Palin said she was “mortified” by the 2017 editorial, which revived the allegation of a link between her SarahPAC map and the 2011 shooting with he word “incitement”, which she alleged falsely implied a causal link between herself and the shooting.

-“It was devastating to read, again, an accusation, false accusation, that I had anything to do with murdering innocent people,” she said from the witness stand in US District Court in Manhattan on 10 February.
+“It was devastating to read, again, an accusation, false accusation, that I had anything to do with murdering innocent people,” she said from the witness stand on 10 February.

 Mr Bennet testified last week that he added the word “incitement” in the course of rapidly reworking the draft before publication.